Quadrille: History

 All the parts were popular dances and songs from that time (19th century): Le Pantalon was a popular song, the second and third part were popular dances, La Pastourelle was a well-known ballad by the cornet player Collinet.
 The finale was very lively.

 Sometimes La Pastourelle was replaced by another figure; La Trénis.
 This was a figure made by the dance master Trenitz.
 In the Viennese version of the quadrille both figures were used: La Trénis became the fourth part, and La Pastourelle the fifth, making a total of six parts.

+Notable quadrilles include among others the following: Le beau monde, Le piège de Méduse and Le prophète (the quadrille from the latter was also included in the arrangement Les Patineurs).

 The quadrille – musical analysis

 Thus the quadrille was a very intricate dance.
 The standard form contained five different parts, and the Viennese lengthened it to six different parts.
 The following table shows what the different parts look like, musically speaking: